Savio Vega: In other media

 Rivera is mentioned in Bad Bunny's single "Puesto Pa' Guerrial", released in the album YHLQMDLG.

 He is portrayed by Puerto Rican actor Juan Pablo Díaz in the Eduardo “Transfor” Ortiz movie Las Super Estrellas de la Lucha Libre, based on Puerto Rican wrestling in Puerto Rico in the 1980s.

+Vega also appeared as his masked WWF ninja character Kwang, as a hidden Sega 32X-exclusive wrestler, in the 1994 video game WWF Raw.